szilu/cloudillo-architecture/README.md

 --------------------------

 If you have additional questions, please refer to our [FAQ](FAQ.md).
-In case you don't find the answer you are looking for, don't hesitate to reach out.
+In case you don't find the answer you are looking for, feel free to ask.